Pet Parents

 • Continuous Oxygen Supply: Unlike oxygen tanks that need to be refilled, concentrators can provide a continuous supply of oxygen as long as they are connected to a power source.

-• Adjustable Flow Rates: Most oxygen concentrators allow you to adjust the flow rate, typically ranging from 1 to 5 liters per minute (LPM), to meet the specific needs of your pet.
+• Adjustable Flow Rates: Most oxygen concentrators allow you to adjust the flow rate, ranging from 0.5 to 10 liters per minute (LPM), to meet the specific needs of your pet.

-• Portability: Many pet oxygen concentrators are designed to be portable, with compact sizes and built-in handles, making them easy to move and use in different locations.
+• Portability: Many pet oxygen concentrators are designed to be user friendly, with compact sizes and built-in handles and wheels, making them easy to move and use in different locations of your home.

 Common Uses for Pet Oxygen Concentrators